Puerto Rican tody: Description

 The Puerto Rican tody is a small, brightly colored, non-passerine forest bird.
-It is one of the smallest representative of the order Coraciiformes, with an average body length of 11 cm and weight of 5 to 6 g.
+It is one of the smallest representatives of the order Coraciiformes, with an average body length of 11 cm and weight of 5 to 6 g.
 The upperparts of the Puerto Rican tody are an emerald green color, and it has light-yellow flanks and underside tail coverts, and a white belly and chest.
 The "San Pedrito", also known as "Medio Peso" by the local people, has a red throat and lower bill, which in itself is long and broad.
 It can be as long or longer than the head, and as half as long as the wing.
 Their legs and feet are a brownish color and the tarsus is similar in length to the bill.
 Both males and females have a short tail, ranging from two-thirds to three-fourths as long as the wings.
 Males and females are not sexually dichromatic, and their only difference is their eye color; males have gray eyes whereas females' eyes are white.
 The young have similar colored feathers as the adults, but lack the red markings, have a grayish colored belly and have shorter bills.
 The Puerto Rican tody differs from the other todies in that it is the only species without pink or yellow-green colored feathers on its flanks.